dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the Status section.](./media/1809_CheckAccess_Context_Menu_Alert2.png)

 5. If your device can't access resources, select the device.
-6. On the **Device details** page, review the alert at the top of the page.
+6. On the **Device details** page, go the alert at the top of the page.
 Click **More** to expand its details.
 Click **Less** to collapse them.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the alert at the top of the page.](./media/1809_CheckAccess_Device_details_alert1.png)

-6. When available, the message shows additional help links and remediation actions.
+6. When applicable, the message shows additional help links and remediation actions.
 Select one or more of these options to start troubleshooting right away.
 The resolve, sync, and contact actions&ndash;described below&ndash;are only visible when using Company Portal on the affected device.

      * **How to resolve this** opens a relevant help article, if available.
      * **Resolve** redirects you to the setting on your device.